preky777/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

             Section 2: Modify

-            - Displays when "Update And Save To Database" is selected.
+            - Displays when "Update And Save Card To Database" is selected.
             - Allows users to select a card holder from a list and modify their information.
             - Provides a button to update the modified data in the database.
             - Shows a button to view all updated data in a DataFrame.

             Section 3: Delete

-            - Displays when "Delete From The Database" is selected.
+            - Displays when "Delete Card From The Database" is selected.
             - Allows users to select a card holder from a list for deletion.
             - Shows a warning message with an emoji for confirmation.
             - Provides a button to delete the selected card holder's information from the database.